sbracaloni/mlv-tools/tutorial/setup.md

 Data are stored in `./poc/data/20news-bydate_py3.pkz`.

-You reached the end of the setup part, see [Use Case 1: Build and Reproduce a Pipeline](./use_case1.md)
+You have reached the end of the setup part, see [Use Case 1: Build and Reproduce a Pipeline](./use_case1.md)

 Or [go back to README](../README.md)